Yura-S/aws_dotnet/README.md

 1) create secrets in your repository

+   .your aws credentials and region(needs us-east-1)

+   AWS_ACCESS_KEY_ID
+   AWS_REGION
+   AWS_SECRET_ACCESS_KEY

+   .your terraform token

+   TF_API_TOKEN

+   .your domains certificate files content

+   CERT
+   CHAIN
+   PRIVKEY

+   .your api's certificate files content(if domain test.com then api is api.test.com)

+   CERT1
+   CHAIN1
+   PRIVKEY1

+   .your database password

+   DB_PASSWORD

-2) add your domain name in terraform files
+3) add your domain name in terraform files

-3) create s3 bucket
+4) create s3 bucket

-4) create hosted zone
+5) create hosted zone

-5) manually add data to db
+6) manually add data to db

-6) copy all files to your repository
+7) copy all files to your repository